 would be next to impossible.
 Having not worked in the

-film industry, with no film making credentials and
+film industry and thus having no film making

-having no financial backing, he was under no illusion
+backing - he was under no illusion the film would

-the film would never be made.
-As a result Darren was
+never be made.
+As a result Darren was proud enough to

 always knew he wouldn't be making short films